Food law inspections

 However for staff preparing food, a training course may be the easiest way to ensure staff have sufficient knowledge.

-Courses are available from local food hygiene training providers (PDF, 177kb).
+Courses are available from food hygiene training providers based in the West of Scotland.

 Enforcement action

 Enforcement action is taken in accordance with the council's Food Enforcement Policy (PDF, 162kb).
-The main aim of the Policy is that enforcement is conducted in a reasonable, proportionate, transparent and consistent manner.
+The aim is that enforcement is conducted in a reasonable, proportionate, transparent and consistent manner.
+Main objectives are to:

 To ensure consistent enforcement, the council is represented on various groups such as the West of Scotland Food Liaison Group.